-- It is the designated poison center for Nebraska, Wyoming, Idaho, American Samoa, and the Federated
+- It is the designated poison center for Nebraska, Idaho, American Samoa, and the Federated States of Micronesia.

 - Operates 24-hours a day, seven days a week with full information and treatment capabilities.

-- Eighty-four percent of the poisoning exposures were unintentional.
+- Eighty-three percent of the poisoning exposures were unintentional.

-- Three quarters of the poisoning exposures were treated safely
+- 73% of poisoning exposures were treated safely at home

 The Nebraska Regional Poison Center provides a community education program through